2019: The year of digital transformation for APAC’s data centres

 To other emerging industrial IoT applications where production processes are controlled in real-time, the network infrastructure needs to have very low predictable latency and very high reliability.
-In 2019, data centre operators will use augmenting intelligence in autonomous systems to make use of expanded peer-to-peer communications at the edge, which is new to 5G networks.
-Fiber optic infrastructure will provide reliable low-cost transmission capacity for edge data centres while placing edge data centres close to the IoT sensors and actuators will reduce transmission latency and transmission costs.
+In 2019, data center operators will use augmenting intelligence in autonomous systems to make use of expanded peer-to-peer communications at the edge, which is new to 5G networks.
+Fiber optic infrastructure will provide reliable low-cost transmission capacity for edge data centers while placing edge data centers close to the IoT sensors and actuators will reduce transmission latency and transmission costs.

 Augmented and Virtual Reality

 AR is the use of a device like a cell phone to display relevant data while the user is doing or watching something live.
 This year has seen an increase in AR as technicians hold phones while repairing a product to see a schematic of the product with instructions about how to make the repair.
 On the other hand, VR is a complete immersion in a virtual world through the use of an audiovisual headset.
 These have practical applications for training and education.
 For example, Singapore has been fine-tuning a VR system which allows medical students wearing a VR headset to delve into the anatomy of a human body.

 While AR can be supported with today’s networks because the data is often downloaded to a handheld device, VR will require real-time video over an Internet communications link.
 Video content is now originating from mobile devices.
 If the connection is unreliable, the experience is degraded and may become useless.
 This new year will see higher-speed 5G networks designed to support peer to peer traffic with a greatly enhanced capability to support data generated at the end user device.